 Nanette (of Nanette and Jim’s new pink bathroom and new blue bathroom fame) wanted to replace the heavy, drafty, worn — and scary — garage door that was a defining feature of the front of their house.
-Taking a chance, she walked into a local garage door company and sure enough, the company was happy to work with her to custom design a new garage door that combines midcentury modern style and 21st Century functionality.
+Taking a chance, she walked into a local garage door company and sure enough, the company was happy to work with her create a custom design with the look of midcentury modern garage doors, but using 21st Century functionality.

 Replacing our garage door was something we talked about doing for many years but wanted something period correct and just couldn’t find anything available on the market to replace it with.
 We were in love with the style of the original “Swing Up” door even though it was semi-functional, so we just lived with it for the past 17+ years.
 Then last year, I turned our garage into my art studio, and it became crucial to have an insulated garage door that would seal so we could heat and cool the space.